awesome-schedule/plannable/README.md

 [https://awesome-schedule.github.io/](https://awesome-schedule.github.io/)

-This site is a pure front-end build.
-It fetches data from Lou's list on page load.
+Our website consists of only front-end components, i.e. all the scripts run in your browser and data are stored locally.
+It fetches data from [Lou's list](https://rabi.phys.virginia.edu/mySIS/CS2/) on page load.

 ## Development